7RU7H/CTFs/TryHackMe/Markdown/Jurassic-Park/Jurassic-Park-Helped-Through.md

 	- Set a timer - SQL injections are always time consuming and at very extremely time consuming
 	- Prospective - e.g MSSQL EXEC xp_cmdshell funtimes

+At this point I just went from `ls -1tr Screenshots` and figured it out be screenshot what was going on - going naming convention for Screenshots helped as they do

 ```sql
 1+UNION+ALL+SELECT+NULL,NULL,NULL,NULL,concat(schema_name)+FROM+information_schema.schemata